Vicky Vette

-Vicky Vette (born 12 June 1965) is an American pornographic actress and webcam model.
-She has been named the most-followed Norwegian on Twitter by the newspaper Verdens Gang.
-She shot a mainstream movie in Indonesia called Pacar Hantu Perawan.
+Vicky Vette (born 12 June 1965) is an American pornographic film actress and webcam model.

 Early life

-Vette was born in Stavanger, Norway, and moved to Canada when she was five years old.
-She immigrated to the United States as an adult.
-Her first jobs were as a janitor at a church and as a nurse's aide at a retirement home.
+Vette was born in Stavanger, Norway.
+She moved to Canada at the age of five, later immigrating to the United States in her mid-30s.

-According to Vette, she was an accountant and a housing contractor with her husband prior to her career in adult films.
+Vette worked as an accountant and a housing contractor with her husband prior to her career in adult films.

 Career

-In October 2002, Vette submitted a photo of herself for the Hustler Beaver Hunt contest and won.
-Her first scene was shot on 31 May 2003, less than two weeks before her 38th birthday.
+In 2002, Vette won Hustler magazine's "Beaver Hunt" contest with a photo she submitted of herself.
+Her first pornographic scene was shot on 31 May 2003, less than two weeks before her 38th birthday.

-Vette has a line of adult toys called the 'Vicky Quickie' released worldwide by Doc Johnson.
+Vette has a line of adult toys called "Vicky Quickie" distributed by Doc Johnson.
 She runs a network of adult websites called the VNA Network with stars such as Nikki Benz, Puma Swede, and Julia Ann.

+Vette started in an Indonesian erotic horror B movie titled Pacar Hantu Perawan (2011), filming her scenes in the United States.
+She said she feared for her safety in Indonesia after publicly mocking Indonesian communications minister Tifatul Sembiring, who had declared he would never touch a woman to whom he was not related.

+In 2012, the newspaper Verdens Gang named Vette the most-followed Norwegian on Twitter.

 Personal life

-On 29 January 2006, Vette announced that she was separating from her husband, Frank, citing 18 years of physical and mental abuse as the reason.

-The following day, it was reported that Frank had been found dead in a friend's home, where he was staying, and that police ruled his death a suicide.
+In 2006, it was reported that Vette's husband was found dead in a friend's home, where he was staying; police ruled his death a suicide.
 The couple had been swingers for over 15 years and performed together in videos and webcam shows for Vette's website.
 They also lived in a naturist community outside of Atlanta, Georgia.